mozman/ezdxf/docs/notes/design-cleanup.md

 1. There are two basic scenarios:
     - Load structures from file: `LOAD`
-    - Create new structures by ezdxf: `CREATE`
+    - Create new structures by ezdxf: `NEW`
 1. Binding a virtual entity to a DXF document is different for the 2 scenarios:
     - `LOAD`: all required resources should be loaded at the time of binding the entity, als handles are set and can be validated
-    - `CREATE`: some resources should be present (e.g. linetypes, text-styles) and some required resources should be created (e.g. ImageDefReactor, SEQEND)
+    - `NEW`: some resources should be present (e.g. linetypes, text-styles) and some required resources should be created (e.g. ImageDefReactor, SEQEND)